codlokllc-ui/codlok-cloud/README.md

 # Codlok Cloud

-Codlok Cloud is a reusable, provider-neutral backend control plane for products built with coding agents.
+Codlok Cloud is a reusable, provider-neutral backend control plane for products.

 ## Local setup